some-natalie/some-natalie/_tabs/kubernoodles.md

 - File caching
 - Fun with metrics!

-> My environment uses Azure services.
+> My environment uses a mix of Azure services and on-prem resources.
 They're currently "free" for me and I'll try to call out using vanilla k8s as much as possible for portability.
 {: .prompt-info }